 But, no product is without its drawbacks.
 With a height of just 21″, it may or may not be the ideal hunting seat if you use a ground blind with a higher vantage point.
 Be aware it’s a little shorter and measure your ground blind height (while you’re sitting in it) to see whether it adapts appropriately to your needs.

 Let us not forget that when hunting, all of us aim to be as quiet as a mouse to avoid scaring away our potential kill.
 Unfortunately, as a squeaker, this chair does not offer the stealth and silence needed to go unnoticed in our blinds.
 So despite the advantages of the mobility and storage features, this is a deciding factor for us.
-As a result, it has put it further down our list of top ground bling chairs for 2020.
+As a result, it has put it further down our list of top ground bling chairs for this season.

 - Handy storage pockets